-Despite volatility in the capital markets, one of the fastest and most compelling ways to raise funds continues to be through an IPO.
+Despite volatility in the capital markets, IPOs remain one of the fastest and most compelling ways to raise funds.

 IPO trends 2022

-2021 was record-breaking for IPO, but in 2022 the IPO market experienced a dramatic slowdown.
-Here are some fuels and outcomes from such a dramatic decline:
+Compared to 2021, which was a record-breaking year for IPO, 2022 experienced a dramatic slowdown.
+Here are some fuels and outcomes from such a dramatic decline of the IPO market: